MomsSpughetti/popcorn-palace/Instructions.md

    **Note:** If you have PostgreSQL installed locally, you can configure your application to use it directly, but this README focuses on Docker setup.

-**Changes made:**

-* Added a blank line after the list item "Then run:" to create more visual separation before the code block.
-* Changed the colon after "install Docker Compose" to a period for better sentence flow.
-* Made sure that the code block is correctly formatted.

 4.  **Apply Prisma Migrations:**